 Appointments for personal issues (physician, dentist, banking, etc.) should have minimal impact on rotation activities.
-The preceptor must approve appointments at least two days prior to the appointment, and ideally, prior to the start of the rotation.
+Appointments must be approved by the preceptor at least two days prior to the appointment, and ideally, prior to the start of the rotation.

 Bereavement Benefit